kidlat2024/kidlatnews/content/news/2024/Typhoon Kristine Defeats Philippines in Landslide.md

 Team Philippines’ manager [Bongbong Marcos](/tags/ferdinand-marcos-jr) cut a lonely figure when he admitted defeat early on the first hours of the match saying he felt "a little helpless" in the face of Kristine's unstoppable onslaught.

-By then, much of the Philippines’ defense have capitulated, beaten down by furious winds and flooded by up to 3 meters of water in many places.
+By then, much of the Philippines’ defense have already capitulated, beaten down by furious winds and flooded by up to 3 meters of water in many places.

 On the morning of October 24, Kristine finally left the defeated nation after a 24-hour rampage that left dozens dead, millions displaced and billions of pesos in damage.